|School or College||Transfer Guidelines|

 |Swanson School of Engineering||An appropriate curriculum, including 2 semesters each of calculus-based physics, chemistry and scientific calculus with a predominance of A and B grades.

 |School of Health and Rehabilitation Sciences||Athletic Training, Communication Science, accelerated Dietitian Nutritionist Program (BS/MS), Emergency Medicine, Health Information Management, Nutrition Science, and Rehabilitation Science.

 |School of Nursing||

-Admission for Accelerated 2nd Degree BSN or RN Options-Early Admission to MSN or DNP.
-Please apply directly through the School of Nursing.
+For admission to the Accelerated Second Degree BSN or RN Options – Early Admission to MSN or DNP, please apply directly through the School of Nursing.

 |School of Pharmacy|